Mark E. Smith: Legacy

 Smith was both resigned and ambivalent about his legacy, especially in terms of the fad-orientated music industry of which he was often harshly critical in his lyrics.
 He noted, somewhat bitterly, how "every artist wants credibility.
 A couple of years ago, I read a poll on the hundred best artists of all time.
 The Fall was in there between Mozart and Puccini.
 I was very proud of that.
 Of course, the next day I can pick up a paper and be the guy with no teeth who beats everybody up."
-Despite this, he was widely influential and critically acclaimed throughout his career, in part because he did not seek to capitalise on current trends which might have dated the band.
+Despite this, he was widely influential and critically acclaimed throughout his career.

-Similarly, he refused to look backwards; when recording, he was adamant that the Fall not repeat themselves stylistically, and when playing live, he refused to play old songs.
+Similarly, he refused to look backwards; when recording, he was adamant that the Fall not repeat themselves stylistically, and when playing live, he often refused to play old songs.
 The approach is further seen in his strategy of frequently replacing band members.
 Long-term fan John Peel said that "the Fall are the group against which all others must measure themselves", and when asked which Fall albums he would recommend to newcomers, he replied, "all of them."
 In January 2005, Smith was the subject of The Fall: The Wonderful and Frightening World of Mark E. Smith, a BBC Four television documentary.

 Several alternative rock artists have mentioned Smith in their songs.
 The Jazz Butcher released "Southern Mark Smith" in 1983.
 Barbara Manning's song "Mark E. Smith & Brix" appears on her 1989 album Lately I Keep Scissors.
 German rock band Tocotronic mentioned him in their song "Ich habe geträumt, ich wäre Pizza essen mit Mark E. Smith" ("I dreamt I went to eat pizza with Mark E. Smith") on their 1996 album Wir kommen um uns zu beschweren (We come to complain).
 Elastica released the track "How He Wrote Elastica Man" in 2000, which was co-written by, and features Smith, the title being a reference to the 1980 Fall song "How I Wrote 'Elastic Man'", while in 2014 Fat White Family released an EP titled "I Am Mark E Smith.", a reference to the 1985 Fall song "I am Damo Suzuki".
 Sonic Youth covered three Fall songs, as well as the Kinks' "Victoria", which they released in 1990 as the 4 Tunna Brix EP.
 Cedric Bixler-Zavala, singer for the American groups At the Drive-In and The Mars Volta, described Smith as "one of the pillars of influence for me as lyricist and trouble maker."
+Additionally, Smith's talk-singing style was later credited with inspiring the 2010s post-punk revival or "Post-Brexit New Wave".